 How To Do Antique Rugs Cleaning?

-Cleaning antique rugs are not much different than cleaning any rug.
+Cleaning antique rugs are not much different than rug cleaning.
 However, there are a few different steps you must take.
 First, you need to determine what type of rug you have.
 A Persian rug, for example, is woven from wool and made by knotting wool with silk.